dirtdata/dirtdata.github.io/README.md

       Just a little more than a dozen rows
 ```

-Which means the data file paths are:
+Which means the local data file paths are:

 - [data/us-congress-legislators-current/original.csv](data/us-congress-legislators-current/original.csv)
 - [data/us-congress-legislators-current/sample.csv](data/us-congress-legislators-current/sample.csv)